trm621/tech-blog/README.md

 # Tech Today
   ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
   ## Description
   ### A forum based website to post the latest tech news!
-Make anaccount or log in to an existing account to create posts, manage your post history, and comment on other members' posts!
+Make an account or log in to an existing account to create posts, manage your post history, and comment on other members' posts!
   ## Link to Site
   ### https://salty-atoll-00439.herokuapp.com/
   ## Made With